duckysmacky/signsense/README.md

 # SignSense

-A work in progress app which recognizes and translates sign languge
+A work in progress app which recognizes and translates sign language